Semana Santa (2002 film)

 Semana santa (also known as Angel of Death) is a 2002 European mystery thriller film directed by Pepe Danquart.
-It is notable for its international cast.
+It is notable for its international cast including Mira Sorvino and Alida Valli in her final film appearance.

 Plot

 During the Spanish Civil War the 14-year-old Doña Catalina (Yohana Cobo) is captured by war criminal Antonio Alvarez.
 She is forced to witness how her father is murdered with a traditional bullfighting weapon known as „rejón de muerte“.
 Following that her father's murderer rapes her.
 After this traumatic experience she can get hold of a knife and attempts to take revenge.
 But she is grabbed by one of Alvarez' accomplices who also tries to abuse her.
 She stabs him and escapes.
 A friendly couple saves her.
 Doña Catalina recovers but turns out being pregnant.
 The birth is difficult and the couple tells Doña her boy had died.
 Later they disappear and take the allegedly dead boy with them.

 The war criminal who raped her remains unpunished.
 More than that, after the war he gets more and more powerful as a local politician.
 He keeps on befathering teenage girls, always getting away by making presents and paying child support.
 Yet a Christian brotherhood expels him.